Multiple chemical sensitivity: Psychological

-In Canada, in 2017, following a three-year government inquiry into environmental illness, it was recommended that a public statement be made by the health department.

 A 2018 systematic review concluded that the evidence suggests that abnormalities in sensory processing pathways combined with peculiar personality traits best explains this condition.

 Diagnosis

-In practice, diagnosis relies entirely upon the self-reported claim that symptoms are triggered by exposure to various substances.
+In practice, diagnosis relies entirely upon the self-reported claim that the symptoms are triggered by exposure to various substances.
+Commonly attributed substances include scented products (e.g. perfumes), pesticides, plastics, synthetic fabrics, smoke, petroleum products, and paint fumes.

 Many other tests have been promoted by various people over the years, including testing of the immune system, porphyrin metabolism, provocation-neutralization testing, autoantibodies, the Epstein–Barr virus, testing for evidence of exposure to pesticides or heavy metals, and challenges involving exposure to chemicals, foods, or inhalants.
 None of these tests correlate with MCS symptoms, and none are useful for diagnosing MCS.

 The stress and anxiety experienced by people reporting MCS symptoms are significant.
 Neuropsychological assessments do not find differences between people reporting MCS symptoms and other people in areas such as verbal learning, memory functioning, or psychomotor performance.
 Neuropsychological tests are sensitive but not specific, and they identify differences that may be caused by unrelated medical, neurological, or neuropsychological conditions.

 Another major goal for diagnostic work is to identify and treat any other medical conditions the person may have.
 People reporting MCS-like symptoms may have other health issues, ranging from common conditions, such as depression or asthma, to less common circumstances, such a documented chemical exposure during a work accident.
 These other conditions may or may not have any relationship to MCS symptoms, but they should be diagnosed and treated appropriately, whenever the patient history, physical examination, or routine medical tests indicates their presence.
 The differential diagnosis list includes solvent exposure, occupational asthma, and allergies.